 In 2011, the Electronic Transactions Development Agency was tasked to rewrite the Electronic Transactions Act to include the use of smart contracts through blockchain technology.
 However, the Act has not been amended yet.
 The date of enactment of the new Act and how blockchain will be regulated under the Act remain unknown.

-In 2016, the Bank of Thailand (BOT) released the FinTech Regulatory Sandbox Guidelines (FRSG), stipulating the conditions required to operate a fintech business within the Kingdom.
-BoT claimed that the objective is to accelerate Thailand’s progress in the financial technology sector by encouraging foreign innovation.
-Innovators are encouraged to streamline existing systems as well as to introduce their own, following the BoT’s goal of supporting Thai business growth.
+In 2016, the Bank of Thailand (BOT) released the FinTech Regulatory Sandbox Guidelines (FRSG) which outlined the conditions required to operate a fintech business in the Kingdom.
+The BOT claimed that the objective of these guidelines is to accelerate Thailand’s progress in the financial technology sector by encouraging innovation.